-Margins could be applied to the whole portfolio or vary by property depending on whether or not there is significant variation of risks within the portfolio.
+Margins could be applied to the whole portfolio or varyoy property depending on whether or not there is significant variation of risks within the portfolio

-Examples of significant considerations for real estate as in paragraphs 2340.001 and 2340.002:
+Examples of significant considerations for real estate a per SOP sections 2340.001 and 2340.002:

+- Error of estimation of the mean:

+- Future experience difficult to estivate:

+- Higher volatility of the as at portfolio,

+- Lack or loss of expertise in setting expected cash flows,

-- Error of estimation of the best estimate assumption: - Future experience difficult to estimate: - higher volatility of the asset portfolio, - lack of credit quality tracking. - Deterioration of the best estimate assumption: - Concentration or lack of diversification: lack of diversification in the real estate portfolio (number of holdings/average size, type of development, geographic distribution, maturity of lease agreements), - Lack or loss of expertise in setting expected cash flows, - Operational risks: limited ability to track credit quality on an ongoing basis.
+- Deterioration of the mean

+- Concentration or lack of diversification: Lack of diversification in the real estate portfolio (number of holdings/average size, type of development, geographic distribution, return of lease agreements),

+- Operation 1 risks: Limited ability to track credit quality on an ongoing basis.

-- Error of estimation of the best estimate assumption: - Economic conditions are deteriorating, - Current leasing rates in excess of market rates, - Poor financial condition of major tenants, - Leases of major tenants coming up for renewal, - Accuracy of real estate appraisals (reliance on investment staff to do projections, degree of comfort with determination of expected cash flows, time since appraisals were done, presence of properties under development), - Environmental concerns, - Significant amount of vacant space (within portfolio and within surrounding market),
+- Error of estimation of the mean:

+- Economic conditions are deteriorating,

+- Current leasing rates in excess of market rates,

+- Poor financial condition of major tenants,

+- Leases of major tenants coming up for renewal,

+- Accuracy of real estate appraisals (reliance on investment staff to do projections, degree of comfort with determination of expected cash flows, time since appraisals were done, presence of properties under development),

+- Environmental concerns,

+- Significant amount of vacant space (within portfolio and within surrounding market),

 - Escape clauses,

 - Preferred rate extension clauses,

 - Expected redevelopment costs,

 - Real estate is leveraged without long-term leases that immunize the level of risk,

 - Relative illiquidity of assets in the portfolio,

 - Political instability.

-- Deterioration of the best estimate assumption:
+- Deterioration of the mean:

 - Economic conditions are deteriorating,

 - Loss of expertise in the investment area.